PowerDNS/pdns/docs/upgrading.rst

 This change was made because the default MySQL implementation for RHEL8 is MariaDB, and MariaDB and MySQL cannot be installed in parallel due to conflicting RPM packages.
 The mariadb client lib will connect to your existing MySQL servers without trouble.

+Unknown record encoding (`RFC 3597 <https://tools.ietf.org/html/rfc3597>`__) has become more strict as a result of the fixes for :doc:`PowerDNS Security Advisory 2020-05 <../security-advisories/powerdns-advisory-2020-05>`.
+Please use ``pdnsutil check-all-zones`` to review your zone contents.

 4.2.x to 4.3.0
 --------------